In this blog, I share effective strategies to quitting alcohol as well as a simple 10-Step Action Plan to help you stop drinking completely.

-There are lots of reasons why people decide they want to stop drinking: it might be they want to lose weight; they might have a medical condition and alcohol is harmful to them; they might be on medication that reacts badly with alcohol; it could be part of a healthy lifestyle choice; or it could be that they have recognised they have an unhealthy relationship with alcohol.
+There are lots of reasons why people decide they want to quit drinking: it might be they want to lose weight; they might have a medical condition and alcohol is harmful to them; they might be on medication that reacts badly with alcohol; it could be part of a healthy lifestyle choice; or it could be that they've recognised they have an unhealthy drinking habit and want to cut alcohol out of their lives and get sober.

-Whatever your reasons for wanting to live life alcohol-free, these five tips will help you to stop drinking and stay sober more easily.
+Whatever your reasons for stopping drinking and wanting to live life alcohol-free, there are some approaches which will help you to do it more easily.

 Changing any habit can be challenging as habits become programmed into us at an unconscious level and can be tricky to shift with will-power alone.
 To stay strong, focused and resilient, you need to feel motivated and positive.
 There are many ways to boost your motivation and keep it high but here are a couple for you to think about: